FM as a Physical Medium

 A single starting point

-The Field Medium Model begins with a very simple physical idea:
+The Field Medium model begins from one physical assumption:

 Space is not empty.